You’ll feel like a pro bartender with these easy cocktail recipes!

-Champagne and orange juice make an elegant mimosa.
+Prosecco and orange juice make one elegant mimosa.

-This refreshing cocktail is ideal for the summer but also tastes great no matter the season.
+This refreshing cocktail is fitting for the summer but also ideal all year long.

 13. Amaretto Sour

-Amaretto sour is a mild cocktail with a sweet and sour flavor.
+Amaretto sour is a mild cocktail with a sweet and sour twist.

 It gets its sweetness and nuttiness from amaretto – a liqueur made from almonds and/or apricot pits.

 This recipe also features a not-so-secret ingredient that ties those two flavors together really well: bourbon.

 Ingredients: Disaronno amaretto liqueur, lemon, simple syrup, bourbon whiskey, cherries